aphexyuri/uni-tunes/README.md

 UniTunes - v1.0
 =========

-UnitTunes enabled you to effortlessly build and playback of soundcloud sets/playlist in your games.
+UnitTunes enabled you to effortlessly build and playback soundcloud sets/playlist in your games.
+Please view our Toutube videos for a howto guide on setup, configuration and usage.

+---

+Notes
+===

+- UniTunes needs JsonFx to work, but don't be alarmed, it is opensource and inlcuded in the unitypackage.
+For reference purposes, the form in use can be found at [git@github.com:scopely/jsonfx-1.x.git](git@github.com:scopely/jsonfx-1.x.git)

 ---